react-native-community/discussions-and-proposals/proposals/0000-hover-style-ipad-api.md

 ## Alternatives

-- This API might be also implemented using Pointer Events API by detecting hover and applying some custom styling to the view but this would be less performant than using native solution.
 - This feature could be also implemented in user space by creating their own subclass of UIView and wrapping every element with it.

 ## Adoption strategy